-This Is The Only Foundation I've Used For a Decade — & My Skin Looks Better Than It Did At 25
+This Is The Only Foundation I've Used For A Decade — & My Skin Looks Better Than It Did At 25

 One of these was the Jane Iredale PurePressed Base Mineral Foundation, a product that, at $57 for a compact and case (or $46 for the foundation refill disc alone), cost approximately as much as I spent on groceries in a calendar month.
 Despite the price, I was hooked the second I tried the foundation, swearing up and down that I would do what it took — sell my plasma, consume fewer electric blue drinks served in fish bowls — to ensure I'd never be without it again.

-Aside from being the best color match for my skin I've ever found (and a formula that comes in a total of 26 shades for those who don't share my particular pallor — I wear the second-to-lightest shade, Bisque, for reference), Jane Iredale PurePressed Base Mineral Foundation has earned my undying affection for another reason: It's the one — and I mean one — foundation that does not immediately slide off my skin.
+Aside from being the best color match for my skin I've ever found (out of 26 shades, I wear the second to lightest, Bisque), Jane Iredale PurePressed Base Mineral Foundation has earned my undying affection for another reason: It's the one — and I mean one — foundation that does not immediately slide off my skin.
 When left to its own devices, my skin generally feels like I've been slathering it with Vaseline all day.
 Is this some kind of dermatological issue I should have gotten checked out before my thirties?
 Probably.
 Does it mean I'm also saving tons on highlighter?
 For sure.

 But back to the foundation.
 It goes on like a normal powder — I personally apply it with the Jane Iredale Handi Brush.
 Once on, it looks like human skin, not like the stage makeup some powders create and definitely not like the human-disco-ball hybrid many luminous mineral foundations turn my perpetually greasy face into.
 The foundation works for my not-particularly-acne-prone skin with a relatively light coating.
 A few swirls of the brush on the foundation disc is all it generally takes to cover my full face, which lets me get months of mileage out of each disc.
 The coverage is also buildable, so if you have something on your skin you're trying to conceal or like a more full-coverage look, it's easily achieved with the product, as well.
 In fact, while Jane Iredale does sell a number of concealers, I don't personally wear any when using this foundation.